Generative AI in Marketing conceptualized visually

 But lurking underneath these developments is that message those old PR sages relayed to me all those years ago.
 The best way to engage prospects and create customers is via two-way conversation.
 A give and take — a dialogue instead of a monologue.

-Because for too long, organizations have been standing on a ledge shouting in one direction.
-And if that’s been a struggle until now, imagine the near-future nightmare ahead of us: shouting one-way messages into that same void 一 now expanded to infinity in size 一 due to the ever-growing, endless amount of garbage produced by generative AI.
+And unless we change course quickly, it’s easy to imagine he near-future nightmare ahead of us: marketers shouting one-way messages into the void 一 now expanded to infinity in size 一 due to the ever-growing, endless amount of garbage produced by generative AI.

 Cue the music.

-As It Turns Out, Those Old PR Sages Were Right All Along
+As It Turns Out, Those Old PR Sages Were Right All Along 一 The Two Way Street Is A Necessity

 Let’s get one thing straight.
 One-way conversations aren’t evil.
 They serve an essential purpose.
 They are your brand story, messaging and value proposition 一 all of which, in turn, drive your content efforts, advertising and social media output.